Valentine Peyton

-Valentine Peyton (1687–1751), was a Virginia planter and military officer who served in the House of Burgesses representing Prince William County (part-time) from 1736 through 1740, as well as in local offices.
+Valentine Peyton (1687–October 1, 1751), was a Virginia planter and military officer who served in the House of Burgesses representing Prince William County (part-time) from 1736 through 1740, as well as in local offices.
 As explained below, he was named for a great-uncle who emigrated to the Virginia colony and served as a burgess for then-vast Westmoreland County in 1663-64.

 Early and family life

 This Valentine Peyton was born in Westmoreland County to the former Anne Thornton and her planter husband, Henry Peyton (b.1656).
 He was named to honor his great-uncle, Col. Valentine Peyton (1627-1665), who had served in the British Royal Army after graduating from Trinity College in 1647, then emigrated to the Virginia colony by 1652 when he patented 1000 acres on Aquia Creek for transporting 20 indentured servants to the colony.
 That Valentine Peyton, a younger son of Henry Peyton of Lincoln's Inn in London (1590-1656), was also an attorney and served in the House of Burgesses in 1663-64, as well as Colonel of the Westmoreland County militia before his death in 1665, and the death of his sole son in 1687 (he had married the widow Frances Gerrard Speake, who would subsequently outlive husbands Capt.
 John Appleton and Col. John Washington as well as marry William Hardidge, all of whom served as burgesses at various times).
 The earlier Valentine Peyton had convinced his younger brother (this man's grandfather) Henry Peyton Sr. (1631-after 1659) to emigrate to the Virginia Colony, and more than 20 relations would share the name "Valentine Peyton" in northern Virginia in the 17th and 18th centuries.
 This Valentine Peyton had several siblings, including a brother John to whom he sold half of a 200-acre parcel on Aquia Creek in 1728.

 He married twice, first in 1725 to Anne, whose original surname has not survived but who bore children.
-After her death, Peyton remarried, to Frances Linton, daughter of a merchant who emigrated from Scotland and who bore several children, including Henry who served in the House of Burgesses and administered his father's will, and Francis Peyton, who would serve many years in the Virginia General Assembly representing Loudoun County.
+After her death, Peyton remarried, to Frances Linton, daughter of merchant Moses Linton.
+She emigrated from Scotland and bore several children, including Henry (b.
+1725) who served in the House of Burgesses and administered his father's will, and Francis Peyton (b.
+1733), who would serve many years in the Virginia General Assembly representing Loudoun County.
+One family genealogist names other siblings or half-siblings as Eleanor (c.
+1720) who married Willliam Powell Jr., Valentine Jr., Robert who married Anne Guffey by 1765, John (b.
+1728) who married Seth Harrison and Craven (b.
+1732) who married Ann West.